OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/ProgressReports/Simula.md

 -    Due month 6:

     - D4.1 (PARI) - moved responsibility to WP3
-  - D4.2 (Report on Active/Structured Documents Requirements and existing Solutions) - Jacobs University in charge; haven't heard anything
+    - D4.2 (Report on Active/Structured Documents Requirements and existing Solutions) Jacobs University in charge

----
+--
 ## Main upcoming tasks and deliverables (2/2)

 -   Due month 12:

-  - D 4.3 (MathHub.info) - Jacobs University in charge, haven't heard anything
+    - D4.3 (MathHub.info) Jacobs University in charge
-  - D 4.4 (GAP/PARI kernels) UPSud leads this one, I believe there was work done at a PARI workshop
+    - D4.4 (GAP/PARI kernels) UPSud leads this one, I believe there was work done at a PARI workshop
-  - D 4.5 (Sage/Jupyter notebooks) Some work for .rst in https://github.com/nthiery/rst-to-ipynb
+    - D4.5 (Sage/Jupyter notebooks) Some work for .rst in https://github.com/nthiery/rst-to-ipynb

 ---
 ## Additional Notes